 A minimum 3.0 GPA is required to apply.
 Eligible sophomores and juniors apply by the fall deadline for the second semester starting in July.
-Further information, including application procedures and exact deadline dates, is available from the www.fasa.caltech.edu.
+Further information, including application procedures and exact deadline dates, is available from the Fellowships Advising and Study Abroad Office.